 the_post_thumbnail() at all in my opinion.
 I often use srcset in place of background images, using the

 object-fit: cover CSS property to make sure the image is cropped or contained like a background would be.

-Just be aware IE11 does not support object-fit, so if you must support it in your project I suggest using srcset for images only.
+Just be aware IE11 does not support object-fit, so if you must support it in your project I suggest using single src images only.
 I’m of the opinion IE 11 is dead and buried however, so I now almost exclusively use object-fit and srcset entirely. ❤️